elfrucool/blog/golang/property-based-testing.md

 One of the strengths of PBT is that it can uncover issues that were not considered when implementing the tests.

-Now let's try to fix our function, e.g. why if we test that `n%2` is not zero?
+Now let's try to fix our function, e.g. what if we test that `n%2` is not zero?

 ```go
 // pbt/pbt_test.go